Key Takeaways

 Do I need an advanced degree to qualify for the EB-2 NIW?

 Not necessarily.
 You can qualify based on either an advanced degree or exceptional ability.
 If you’re applying under the advanced degree route, you’ll need to show that your degree is relevant to your proposed endeavor.
-For exceptional ability, you must meet at least three of seven criteria related to your skills, achievements, and work experience.
+For exceptional ability, you must meet at least three of six criteria related to your skills, achievements, and work experience.

 How does the NIW visa application process differ from other visa categories?